 Mamnoon‘s flavors are deeply inspired by those in Syria and Lebanon – bursting with intense spices and brilliant colors.
 What’s new?
 Brunch!
-My love of eggs Benedict was quickly trumped by my discovery of ‘Fatteh’ – a traditional dish with tangy tahini, creamy yogurt and a lovingly-poached egg.
-Mamnoon’s iteration of a Bloody Mary was a refreshing change from the thick tomato juice that’s a staple in so many local spots and ripe with the flavors of heirloom tomatos and tequila.
+My love of eggs Benedict was quickly trumped by my discovery of ‘Fatteh’ – a traditional dish with tangy tahini, creamy yogurt, and a lovingly-poached egg.
+Mamnoon’s iteration of a Bloody Mary was a refreshing change from the thick tomato juice that’s a staple in so many local spots and ripe with the flavors of heirloom tomatoes and tequila.

 This south-of-the-Market gem sits squarely on the walk down the Harbor Steps – a gateway between downtown Seattle and the waterfront.
 Lecosho‘s perfect out-of-the-sun deck space, is a welcome respite for late-afternoon rosé and friends.
 My favorite thing?
 A simple cheeseboard brimming with selections sourced both locally and globally, alongside a tasty array of house-made sausage and cured meats – perfect for sharing!
 Service is spot-on and prices are easy on the wallet.